-What is the use of Process Flow Diagram?
+What is the use of a Process Flow Diagram?

 A process flow diagram provides a quick overview of the entire operating unit or a system.
 A technician or engineer can use this document to trace the flow of materials through the unit.
 The flow diagram is also used for visitor information and new employee training.

-It is the one of the core document to draw the Plot Plant and P&ID.
+It is one of the core documents to draw the Plot Plant and P&ID.

 A typical PFD will include:

 - All Major equipment: Each equipment shown on PFD has a unique equipment number and a descriptive name.
-It also indicates main dimensions, capacity and operating information of the equipment.
+It also indicates the main dimensions, capacity, and operating information of the equipment.

 - The process flow direction of all process line